 THE COMPLEXITY OF MODERN INNOVATIONS

-Today's innovations are characterized by their complexity and interdisciplinary nature , making them difficult to fully encapsulate in a single patent.
-Consider the development of electric vehicles (EVs).
-An EV, like those produced by Tesla, does not rely solely on a single invention or patent, but rather on a constellation of technologies covering areas ranging from the battery to the energy management system to software. driving assistance.
+Let us consider the development of electric vehicles (EVs).
+An EV, like those produced by Tesla, does not rely solely on a single invention or patent, but rather on a constellation of technologies covering areas ranging from the battery to the energy management system, including driver assistance software.

 This complexity poses a challenge for patent bases.
 A typical patent is designed to protect a specific innovation or a set of closely related innovations.
 However, in the case of EVs, a comprehensive overview would require an analysis of multiple patents, often filed by various companies and covering several technology areas.
 This fragmentation makes it difficult to obtain a clear and comprehensive picture of the state of the art in such complex areas.